Add Markdown support to AtoM

 The data is being stored with Markdown in the ES index but, when the Markdown setting is enabled, the following punctuation chars are converted to spaces when the values are analyzed, to avoid issues when searching over Markdown data like a description with the following title: "__test description__".
 For the same reason, in autocompletes using the ORM (all except the IO autocomplete) the search will be made with two wildcards ("*query*") instead of only one like before ("query*"), only when the Markdown setting is enabled.

 I'll add a couple of examples that are not present in the following link, but those tests are a good start to know what is possible to do with Markdown syntax after this changes:

-#6 Updated by David Juhasz 10 months ago
+#6 Updated by David Juhasz about 1 year ago